Connect with us

 2. Self-Regulation/control:

-a child that can regulate his emotion is a delight.
+A child who can regulate his emotions is a delight.
 Emotions are part of our make-up.
 It is not unusual to get angry, anxious, or even afraid, but it is rare to control these negative emotions.

 Teach your child to manage that anger.
 When he breaks a plate because he is angry, kindly explain the effects of that action.
 If he does it again, then follow through with punishment (you can also check out my article on types of punishment for your child).

 Don’t let your child get away with emotional outbursts.
-If he doesn’t learn how to regulate it in his formative years, he might require years of counseling to correct.
+If he doesn’t learn how to regulate it in his formative years, he might require years of counselling to correct it.

 help your child to understand that people should be treated nicely.
 This is where you set a good example.
 If you don’t treat people well, your child is watching.
 Remember, you are your child’s first role model, and often children model their lives after their parents.
 So give gifts; say beautiful things about other people; help the needy, among others.